fetz-selby/we-cinema-ticketing/README.md

 ### configuring MySQL ###

 1. Create Database with name WIBAS_TEST

 `CREATE DATABASE WIBAS_TEST CHARACTER SET latin1 COLLATE latin1_swedish_ci`
 2. Create user for accessing the Database

 `CREATE USER 'wibas_admin'@'localhost' IDENTIFIED BY 'pa55w0rd'`
 3. Enable privileges

 `GRANT ALL PRIVILEGES ON * . * TO 'wibas_admin'@'localhost`
 4. Flush

 `FLUSH PRIVILEGES`

 ### configuring wibas-online-cinema-ticket application ###

 1. Locate `config.js` on the root directory of the application.

    *change the SERVER_PORT if the default is unavailable*
 2. On first run of the application, prepare MUST be changed to true.
-This is to initialize the database with `Vorstellungen.txt` and the three files(Hall files) in auditoria directory.
+This is to initialize the database with `Vorstellungen.txt` and the three files(Hall files) in auditoria directory(`SAAL 1.txt, SAAL 2.txt, SAAL 3.txt`).
 3. Make sure the DB_NAME, DB_USER and DB_PASSWORD matches our database(MySQL) we just created.
 4. Change directory into wibas-eterate directory, and execute `npm run start-app`